pingcap/docs/clinic/clinic-user-guide-for-tiup.md

 - Network connection when collecting data: In `ss.txt`
 - Configuration data: in the `config.json` directory of every node
 - Meta-information for the cluster itself: In `meta.yaml` (this file is located at the top level of the directory that stored collected data)
 - Monitoring data: In the `/monitor` file directory.
-The monitoring data compressed by default and cannot be viewed directly.
-To directly view the JSON file that has the monitoring data directly, disable compression with the `--compress-metrics=false` parameter when collecting data.
+The monitoring data is compressed by default and cannot be viewed directly.
+To directly view the JSON file that has the monitoring data, disable compression with the `--compress-metrics=false` parameter when collecting data.

 ### Upload data

 To provide the cluster diagnostic data to PingCAP technical support staff, you need to upload the data to Clinic Server first, and then send the data link to the staff.
-Clinic Server is a cloud service for Clinic that stores and shares the diagnostic data securely.
+Clinic Server is a cloud service that stores and shares the diagnostic data securely.

 Depending on the network connection of the cluster, you can choose one of the following methods to upload data: